London Necropolis railway station: Background

 In the first half of the 19th century the population of London more than doubled, from a little under a million people in 1801 to almost two and a half million in 1851.
 The city's dead had been buried in and around the local churches.
 With a limited amount of space for burials, the oldest graves were regularly exhumed to free space for new burials.
 Despite the rapid growth in population, the amount of land set aside for use as graveyards remained unchanged at approximately 300 acres (0.5 sq mi; 1.2 km2), spread across around 200 small sites.
 Even relatively fresh graves had to be exhumed to free up space for new burials, their contents being unearthed and scattered.
 Decaying corpses contaminated the water supply, and the city suffered regular epidemics of cholera, smallpox, measles and typhoid.
-A Royal Commission established in 1842 to investigate the problem concluded that London's burial grounds had become so overcrowded that it was impossible to dig a new grave without cutting through an existing one.
+A royal commission established in 1842 to investigate the problem concluded that London's burial grounds had become so overcrowded that it was impossible to dig a new grave without cutting through an existing one.
 In 1848–49 a cholera epidemic killed 14,601 people in London and overwhelmed the burial system completely.

-In the wake of public concerns following the cholera epidemics and the findings of a Royal Commission, the Act to Amend the Laws Concerning the Burial of the Dead in the Metropolis (Burials Act) was passed in 1851.
+In the wake of public concerns following the cholera epidemics and the findings of a royal commission, the Act to Amend the Laws Concerning the Burial of the Dead in the Metropolis 1851 (the 'Burials Act', 15 & 16 Vict. c.
+85) was passed.
 Under the Burials Act, new burials were prohibited in what were then the built-up areas of London.